 Tori learned how to climb right here at Seneca Rocks, WV.
 Although she has climbed from New Hampshire to Patagonia, and from California to Kentucky, Seneca is still her favorite crag, and keeps her coming back year after year.
 Tori is the second of eight children, who spent the first twenty years of her life playing ice hockey.
 She started the first ever women's ice hockey team at her high school, before discovering her passion for rock climbing.
 Tori's never ending energy and excitement for life makes every trip feel like you're climbing with an old friend!

 Troy Phillips has been an outdoor industry professional since 2008 and has been instructing and managing rock climbing programs since 2012.
 Following a career in the Aerial Adventure Park Industry, Troy committed to his passion for teaching and began working toward developing his skills as a Climbing Instructor working primarily in the New River Gorge and right here at Seneca Rocks.
-Since then Troy has completed apprenticeships and formal trainings through the AMGA, WMA, Boy Scouts of America and National Ranger Training Institute.
+Since then Troy has completed apprenticeships and formal trainings through the AMGA, WMA, Boy Scouts of America, National Ranger Training Institute and is a Certified Multi-Pitch-Guide through the Professional Climbing Guides Institute.
 Over the course of his practice Troy became an integral part of developing climbing programs and practices for the Boy Scouts of America as a member of their National Climbing Task Force.
-In addition, during the school year Troy works as an instructor for the School of Natural Rescources at Hocking College teaching courses in Backpacking, Rock Climbing, and Technical Rescue.
+In addition, during the school year Troy works as an instructor for the School of Natural Resources at Hocking College teaching courses in Backpacking, Rock Climbing, and Technical Rescue.

 Andy has worked in the outdoor industry his entire adult life, and has worked with Seneca Rocks Mountain Guides since 2005.
 Following more than a decade as a professor at the Adventuresports Institute of Garrett College, Andy opened North Fork Adventures LLC, which now works hand-in hand with SRMG.
 In addition, Andy is a currently a Program Coordinator at the Yellow Breeches Educational Center, an experiential learning and adventure based school for students in need of emotional support.
 Since acquiring a bachelor's degree in Park and Resource Management; and master's degree in Sport Management almost 20 years ago, Andy has also worked as a backcountry ranger in Yosemite National Park, and with a variety of other outdoor education programs and guide services.